• Skip to primary navigation

 October 19, 2017 by chris Leave a Comment

-In the tradition of classic essayists from Virginia Woolf to Annie Dillard, Meghan Florian combines personal narrative with careful analysis, taking the ordinary material of undramatic daily life and distilling it into moments of clarity and revelation.
-Centering each essay in this collection on a different aspect of coming of age as a feminist woman […]
+In the tradition of classic essayists from Virginia Woolf to Annie Dillard, Meghan Florian combines personal narrative with careful analysis, taking the ordinary material of undramatic daily life and distilling […]

 Filed Under: Books